News & Events

 Consumer Inquiries: 888-INFO-FDA

-The U.S. Food and Drug Administration today approved Hetlioz (tasimelteon), a melatonin receptor agonist, to treat non-24- hour sleep-wake disorder (“non-24”) in totally blind individuals.
-Non-24 is a chronic circadian rhythm (body clock) disorder in the blind that causes problems with the timing of sleep.
+The U.S. Food and Drug Administration today approved Hetlioz (tasimelteon), a melatonin receptor agonist, to treat non-24- hour sleep-wake disorder (“non-24”).
+Non-24 is a chronic circadian rhythm (body clock) disorder that causes problems with the timing of sleep.
 This is the first FDA approval of a treatment for the disorder.

-Non-24 occurs in persons who are completely blind.
+Non-24 occurs almost exclusively in persons who are completely blind.
 Light does not enter their eyes and they cannot synchronize their body clock to the 24-hour light-dark cycle.

 Those with the disorder may have difficulty falling asleep or staying asleep, and may wake up groggy or feeling as if they need more rest.
 People with non-24 may find their sleep patterns reversed -- needing to sleep during the day and to be awake at night.